ChirnilK/Image_compression/README.md

 #class_comp.py

-The code is written as a class/object stile.
+The code is written as a class/object style.
 Here you can compress a picture one time which means the size will be 1/4 (n/2 x m/2). # when original size (m x n)